Groovy supports multiple ways to generate text dynamically including GStrings,

 While it is generally not deemed good practice to mix processing logic in your template (or view), sometimes very simple logic can be useful.
 E.g. in the example above, we could change this:

 to this (assuming we have set up a static import for capitalize):

-in any GString expression or scriptlet 'code' that appears inside a Groovy script.
+" in any GString or template processing code.
 A normal "